Rolias/cspell-words/README.md

 # cspell-words

 My custom list of words for the [Code Spell Checker plugin for VS Code](https://github.com/streetsidesoftware/vscode-spell-checker).

-If you want to use this list you can open up the .vscode folder and edit the settings.json file.
-Just paste the contents of the settings.json file from this repo, into your projects's .vscode/settings.json file.
-Right after the opening brace works as does right before the closing brace.
-If you do the latter be sure to put a comma after the last item and then take off the trailing comma after this item so that settings.json is still valid JSON.
+According to the FAQ you can put the `cspell.json` file at the root of your project and all the words contained in it will be considered spelled correctly.

+Alternately, you can paste the contents of the `settings.json` file from this repo, into your projects's `.vscode/settings.json` file.
+Just be careful about leading and trailing commas.
+VSCode will help, if there are no red squigglies, you should be good to go.